pgbouncer/pgbouncer/README.rst

 To enable PAM authorization `./configure` has a flag `--with-pam` (default value is no).
 When compiled with PAM support new global authorization type `pam` appears which can be used to validate users through PAM.

-Building from GIT
+Building from Git
 -----------------

-Building PgBouncer from GIT requires that you fetch libusual submodule and generate the header and config files before you can run configure::
+Building PgBouncer from Git requires that you fetch libusual submodule and generate the header and config files before you can run configure::